vaasu2002/Detecting-IOT-Sensor-Fault-using-Machine-Learning/README.md

 - Building a robust machine learning training pipeline.
 - When new training data becomes available, a workflow that includes data validation, preprocessing, model training, analysis, and deployment will be triggered.

+### Description
+We build a machine learning training pipeline that can adapt to new data over time, ensuring that our models are always accurate and up to date.
+By doing so, we aim to improve the performance of our models, reduce the risk of making incorrect predictions, and increase the overall value of our machine learning system.
+Ultimately, we hope that our pipeline will enable us to make better, data-driven decisions that can drive business success and create real-world impact.
 *Step 1 - Copying repo in local machine*
 ```bash
 git clone https://github.com/vaasu2002/Detecting-IOT-Sensor-Failures-using-Machine-Learning.git